|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

 In the first year you’ll complete a “design, make and test” project.
 An example of this could be to design, make and test a solar collector.
 You will learn about how energy is used in buildings, how to design heating and ventilation systems and undertake mini project work.
 You will also study physics and maths.

 In the second year you’ll learn more about the design of mechanical and electrical engineering systems and buildings using computer aided design.
 You will learn about assessing the energy performance and energy rating of buildings.
-Projects are an important part of the second year allowing you to apply what you have learnt during the lectures to an actual building.
-You will complete two design projects in the second year working in a group with other students.

 The third year of the course includes the major design project and dissertation.
 The main design project builds on the project in the second year.
 You will design all the engineering systems for a large commercial building including design drawings and calculations.
-The dissertation is a detailed study into one area of your project that you find interesting.
-This might be about solar energy or a new method of air conditioning.

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.